 The old garbage container will no longer be in use starting October 6, 2025.

 Once collected from your curb, anything that is picked up becomes the property and responsibility of the waste haulers.
-Your recyclables are taken to the sorting facilities owned by Waste Management or Waste Pro for processing and recycling.
+Your recyclables are taken to the material recycling facility (MRF) for processing and recycling.

 If your condo complex, RV park, or multi-family residence does not offer recycling or if your recyclables are too large for the recycling cart, you may drop them off.
 Find a list of recycling drop-off locations here: